 Body build and composition

-If you are big and tall, you may need more electrolytes than someone with a smaller body.
+If you are big and/or tall, you may need more electrolytes than someone with a smaller body.
 Body composition matters as well because muscle tissue, fat and bones utilise electrolytes in different ways.

 If you exercise a lot, you will need more electrolytes than someone who doesn’t.
 We lose electrolytes with sweat so high-intensity exercise depletes your electrolyte levels quickly.
 Muscle recovery after anaerobic exercise also uses them up.